Therapist Aid Worksheet

 Download these Therapist Aid Worksheets to improve your client's treatment outcomes and experience.

-The process of implementing the therapist aid worksheet into your healthcare practice is extremely simple.
-Although some of these steps may be self-explanatory, following this guide will help you access, store, and utilize the worksheet with ease.
+Implementing these worksheets into your healthcare practice is extremely simple.
+Although some of these steps may be self-explanatory, following this guide will help you easily access, store, and utilize the worksheet.

-Naturally, the first thing you need to do is access the therapist aid worksheet.
-We have included a link to the resource further down on this page, and when you click on it the worksheet will open in your device’s PDF reader.
-The template is editable by simply clicking on the different sections, so you can either make the relevant changes directly on your device or save it to be used at a later date.
+Naturally, the first thing you need to do is access the Therapist Aid Worksheet.
+We have included a link to the resource further down on this page, and when you click on it, the worksheet will open in your device's PDF reader.
+The template is editable by simply clicking on the different sections, so you can make the relevant changes directly on your device or save it to be used later.

-It is a good idea to have the worksheet saved in an accessible location so that when you are treating a patient who will benefit from the document, you can distribute it easily.
-Although the worksheet can be completed over any period of time, we recommend distributing it to patients weekly, to allow the process of challenging negative thoughts to become routine.
+It is a good idea to save the worksheet in an accessible location so that when you are treating a patient who will benefit from the document, you can distribute it easily.
+Although the worksheet can be completed over any period of time, we recommend distributing it to patients weekly to allow the process of challenging negative thoughts to become routine.

-Step Three: Use the completed worksheet during your sessions
+Step 3: Use the completed worksheet during your sessions

-Completed therapist aid worksheets contain confidential information regarding a patient’s health condition and as such, they are protected by HIPAA guidelines.
-You need to ensure that you are storing the completed worksheets somewhere they are protected by electronic and physical safeguards, to guarantee patient privacy at all times.
+Completed Therapist Aid Worksheets contain confidential information regarding a patient's health condition, and as such, they are protected by HIPAA guidelines.
+You need to ensure that you are storing the completed worksheets somewhere protected by electronic and physical safeguards to guarantee patient privacy at all times.

 Therapist Aid Worksheet Example (Sample)